EsteemedIO/styleguide.esteemed.io/voice-and-tone.md

 ## Voice

-At Esteemed, we’ve walked in our customers' shoes, and we know marketing technology is a minefield of confusing terminology.
+At Esteemed, we’ve walked in our clients' shoes and we know how sourcing great talent can be challenging.
+We also know how it can be difficult to find awesome opportunities in tech.
 That’s why we speak like the experienced and compassionate business partner we wish we’d had way back when.

 Using offbeat humor and a conversational voice, we play with language to bring joy to their work.
 We prefer the subtle over the noisy, the wry over the farcical.
 We don't take ourselves too seriously.